cashapp/zipline/TROUBLESHOOTING.md

 For tests like `app.cash.zipline.ConsoleTest`, failures with the above stacktrace point to missing `.dylib` prebuilt C libraries necessary for using QuickJS from within Kotlin Multiplatform.

-To fix, download the latest published JVM JAR and extract the files in the `jni` directory into `/zipline/zipline/src/jvmMain/resources/jni` in your local Zipline repo on disk.
+To fix, download the latest published JVM JAR (name should be like `zipline-jvm-0.1.0-square.47.jar`) and extract the files in the `jni` directory into `/zipline/zipline/src/jvmMain/resources/jni` in your local Zipline repo on disk.

 ### Java Architecture Mismatch